Skolm-Tech/ePortfolio/research/robot.md

 has_toc: true
 ---

+> **Important:** The robot listed on this page is the robot we expect this system to be using in production.
+Testing will be done on a UR5 CB3, which is an older version of the UR5e with minor differences.
+{: .important }

 # Universal Robots UR5e Collaborative Industrial Robot Arm

 The Universal Robots UR5e is a collaborative industrial robot arm.
 Collaborative robots, often shorted to cobots are robots which are designed to be able to perform tasks in collaboration with workers, having a number of technical features such as lightweight materials, padding and embedded sensors to reduce the risk of harm to humans.[^1]